 By completing the Early Start program, students can potentially advance remedial level courses and test out of remediation prior to beginning school in the fall, receive appropriate scheduling advising, and save time and money.
 Early Start sessions are two or four weeks long based on EPT/ELM results.
 The cost per class is $182.
 Considering the length and cost, it is extremely beneficial for students to complete the early start program to better assess where they are at academically.

 All students who have not demonstrated college readiness in mathematics are required to participate in the Early Start Math Program (ELM score less than 50).
 All students who have not demonstrated college readiness in English are required to participate in the Early Start English Program (EPT score less than 147).

-The Early Start Program consists of six sessions of two weeks which are held during the summer with each session containing multiple sections of math and English held at different times.
+The Early Start Program consists of multiple sessions which are held during the summer with each session containing multiple sections of math and English held at different times.
 Instruction for the program is administered by CSUB faculty members and/or qualified instructors experienced in teaching remedial level courses.
 The faculty members and instructors are selected by the chair and/or coordinator of the respective program.